Liam Clancy: Clancy Brothers

 Liam Clancy began singing with his brothers, Paddy and Tom Clancy, at fund-raising events for the Cherry Lane Theatre and the Guthrie benefits.
 The Clancy Brothers and Tommy Makem began recording on Paddy Clancy's Tradition Records label in the late 1950s.
 Liam Clancy played guitar in addition to singing and also recorded several solo albums.
 They recorded their seminal The Rising of the Moon album in 1959, giving live performances in the American cities Boston, Chicago and New York.
 A record-breaking sixteen-minute-long performance on American TV's The Ed Sullivan Show on 17 March 1961 launched the group into stardom.
 They were supposed to only play two songs but the main act cancelled at short notice.
 There were international tours, which included performances at Carnegie Hall (a sell-out in 1962) and the Royal Albert Hall.
 Their trademark attire was Aran geansaí—these were sent across the water by Mrs. Clancy for her sons to wear against the unforgiving American climate.
 The quartet recorded numerous albums for Columbia Records and enjoyed great success during the 1960s folk revival.
 Liam was a close friend of Bob Dylan when they both were going out with two sisters in New York.
+Dylan described Liam as "the best ballad singer I’d ever heard in my life".
 He performed live for United States President John F. Kennedy.

 In 1964, thirty per cent of all albums sold in Ireland were Clancy Brothers and Tommy Makem records.
 Although better known for their full-length albums, the Clancy Brothers' single, "The Leaving of Liverpool" (from the album, The First Hurrah!), which featured Liam in the lead, reached the number six spot on the Irish charts in 1964.
 Liam played the guitar in almost all the recordings of the Clancy Brothers, and he took lead vocals in many songs, including "The Wild Rover", "The Shoals of Herring", "Port Lairge", "The Juice of the Barley", "The Patriot Game", "The Gallant Forty Twa", "The Jolly Tinker", "The Nightingale", "Peggy Gordon", "Old Maid in the Garrett", and "The Parting Glass", which closed every Clancy Brothers concert.

 Liam Clancy was the last surviving member of the original Clancy Brothers.
 Tom Clancy died on 7 November 1990, Patrick Clancy died on 11 November 1998, and Tommy Makem died on 1 August 2007.
 Bobby Clancy, who had joined the group in 1969, died on 6 September 2002.
 Liam said of his status as the last of the brothers: "There was always a pecking order, especially when you're working with family.
 But they all died off, and I got to the top of the pecking order, with nobody looking over my shoulder.
 There's a great sense of freedom about that".